hibbitts-design/grav-skeleton-course-hub/pages/headerimage/default.md

 ---
-title: Header Image
+title: 'Header Image'
-published: false
+visible: false
 routable: false
 ---
-File to be used for the header image above the site menu.
+File to be used for the header image above the menubar.